Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 For the primary use case, when a caller calls your contact center application, connect the call to the agent `Jane`, which will receive the call in-app.

-Clicking the `Inbound Call` button will result an NCCO as such:
+Clicking the `Inbound Call` button will result in an NCCO as follows:

 ```json
 [